What does yellow discharge mean?

 For parents, noticing yellow discharge can be worrying, especially in children or early teens.

-But in many cases it’s linked to normal body changes or mild irritation.
 Understanding what’s typical helps you know when to monitor and when to seek medical advice.

 Common causes include: